Bobby Witt Jr. Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 11th in the league.

-- The Rays' 3.57 team ERA ranks second across all MLB pitching staffs.
+- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.56).

-- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (76 total, one per game).
+- Rays pitchers combine to allow 78 home runs (one per game), the seventh-fewest in the league.

-- His most recent appearance was on Saturday against the San Diego Padres, when the right-hander tossed six innings, surrendering two earned runs while allowing four hits.
+- The right-hander's most recent time out came on Sunday against the San Diego Padres, when he went 4 2/3 innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.